genbase-io/genbase/CONTRIBUTING.md

 Feel free to open an issue if you have questions about contributing.

-Thank you for helping improve GenBase!
+Thank you for helping improve Genbase!